maddie-crowne/bookcover-react/README.md

     ```
 4. Open your browser to the local address provided ( `http://localhost:<WHICHEVER PORT NUMBER>`).

+### How To: Usage Guide
+- Pick your display size (SMALL, MEDIUM, LARGE).
+- Access Dark Mode on the top right bar.
+- Sort by your bookshelf.
+- **Add text/audio files:** Press on the Add new book tile and follow along.
+- **Read/Listen:** Hover over the EPUB/Audio you'd like to access and use the Reader or Player button.
 ---

 ## Getting Started: (Step 2/3) Audio Generation